Policy & Procedures Manual

 Business Affairs Standing Committee - a committee that is charged by President of the University and must report to the Vice President for Business Affairs

-Student Life Standing Committee - a committee that is charged by the President of the University and must report to the Vice President for Student Life
+Enrollment Services and Student Success Standing Committee - a committee that is charged by the President of the University and must report to the Vice President for Enrollment Services and Student Success

 University Advancement Standing Committee - a committee that is charged by the President of the University and must report to the Vice President for University Advancement